dckms/system-architecture/_sources/emacsway/it/sdlc/uncertainty-management/balancing-prediction-adaptation.rst.txt

 Глава Pretending to solve the problem writing software, раздел Embrace Change:

     📝 "...iterative development is expensive.
 It is the best approach for developing software in very complex, and lean-demanding domains.
 However, the initial starting point matters, a lot.
 A big refactoring will cost a lot more than iterative fine tuning (think splitting a database, vs renaming a variable).
-So I’ll do everything possible to start iterating from the most reasonable starting point."
+So I'll do everything possible to start iterating from the most reasonable starting point."

     -- "`Introducing EventStorming: An act of Deliberate Collective Learning <https://leanpub.com/introducing_eventstorming>`__" by Alberto Brandolini

 ..

     📝 "Upfront is a terrible word in the agile jargon.
 It recalls memories the old times analysis phase in the worst corporate waterfall.
 Given this infamous legacy, the word has been banned from agile environments like blasphemy.
-But unfortunately …there’s always something upfront.
+But unfortunately ...there's always something upfront.
 Even the worst developer thinks before typing the firs line of code."

     -- "`Introducing EventStorming: An act of Deliberate Collective Learning <https://leanpub.com/introducing_eventstorming>`__" by Alberto Brandolini